InvoiceShelf/docs/docs/guide/customers.md

 All created customers are shown on the Customers page and you can easily edit or delete them as well.
 You can also use filters to quickly search for a particular customer by their Display Name, Contact Name & Phone number.

-Crater also supports deleting multiple customers at a time.
+InvoiceShelf also supports deleting multiple customers at a time.
 To delete more than one customers, just select the customers and click on the Delete button from the Actions dropdown which is placed on the top-right corner of the table.

 ![Customers Page](/images/customers.png)